Growing in relationship with God, with each other, & with our community.

 Pastor John comes from a long line of ministers in the Christian Reformed Church.

 A fifth-generation American, he was born in the Netherlands, grew up in the Dominican Republic, and went to high school in Houston, Texas before coming to Grand Rapids, Michigan to study at Calvin College and Seminary.

-Pastor John was ordained as a minister in 2015 and has served churches in Kitchener, Ontario and Bellflower, California before coming to New Era to serve as interim pastor.
-He currently lives in New Era with his family.
+Pastor John was ordained as a minister in 2015.
+He served churches in Kitchener, Ontario and Bellflower, California before coming to New Era in 2022.
+He now lives in the parsonage with his wife, Ashley, and their three sons.